 A shareholder in the San Diego office, Mark H. Nys represents large recreational vehicle manufacturers and automobile dealerships in litigation involving catastrophic loss, negligence, product liability, warranty, lemon law and auto financing disputes.
 He also handles issues involving cargo and employment liability, as well as contract negotiations, general legal counsel, and insurance coverage.

-Mr. Nys serves as a trusted legal advisor to credit unions and other financial institutions in bank operations and lender liability litigation.
+Mr. Nys is a licensed California real estate broker and serves as a trusted legal advisor to credit unions and other financial institutions in bank operations and lender liability litigation.

 In the construction industry, Mr. Nys represents developers, general contractors and subcontractors in both residential and commercial construction defect and complex construction transactional matters.
 He provides guidance in both public and private works projects, including on construction financing, mechanics’ liens, stop notices, and enforcement actions.